Kevin4335/T1DPancreas-React/README.md

   sudo usermod -aG docker $USER
   ```
   - Note: `sudo usermod -aG docker $USER` may not be guaranteed to work.
 Try to logoff and in.
 This may also not work.

+- ps aux | grep Functions_for_website.R to find the R server if it's running

 ## Future Plans
  - Enable automatic builds and deployments